mmoreram/GearmanBundle/README.md

             # Autogenerate unique key in jobs/tasks if not set
             # This key is unique given a Job name and a payload serialized
             generate_unique_key: true

+            # Prepend namespace when callableName is built
+            # By default this variable is set as true
+            workers_name_prepend_namespace: true

         # Server list where workers and clients will connect to
         # Each server must contain host and port